zuozhenggh/learning-library/data-management-library/goldengate/migrate-postgre-atp/configure-extract/configure-extract.md

 ## **Step 2**: Access to Goldengate classic instance

 1. Oracle GoldenGate Classic for Non-Oracle (PostgreSQL) allows you to quickly access the GoldenGate Service Command Interface (GGCSI) and is preconfigured with a running Manager process.
-Copy ip address of `OGG_PGSQL_Public_ip` from your note and connect using:
+Copy IP address of `OGG_PGSQL_Public_ip` from your note and connect using:

 	**`ssh opc@your_ogg_pgsql_ip_address -i ~/.ssh/oci`**

 ## **Step 3**: Run GGSCI

-1. After logging in to the compute node, you need to make sure your Goldengate environment knows about current odbc driver, execute the following commands separately in your cloud-shell:
+1. After logging in to the compute node, you need to make sure your Goldengate environment knows about the current odbc driver, execute the following commands separately in your cloud-shell:

 	```
 	export ODBCINI=/home/opc/postgresql/odbc.ini